Table of Contents

 The creators of Nextcloud offer their own version that can be installed directly on the Pi.
 In our test, however, the “official” version turned out to be quite complicated, because complex configurations of databases are necessary, among other things.
 It works much easier with the open source project NextCloudPi.
 It offers a much easier installation of Nextcloud for the Raspberry Pi.
 So, in this guide, we’ll focus on setting up NextCloudPi.
 If you prefer to switch to the official version, you will find the necessary information here: https://nextcloud.com

-Nextcloud on the Raspberry Pi - here's how it works 13
+Nextcloud on Raspberry Pi – Requirements

 The operation of Nextcloud on the Raspberry Pi works from the Raspberry Pi 2, but the newer models Raspberry Pi 3, Pi 3+ and especially the Pi 4 deliver significantly better performance in everyday use.
 Theoretically, it is also possible to use the smaller Raspberry Pi Zero for Nextcloud, but in practice this is associated with a considerable additional effort due to the lack of connections alone.